kingskod/java_coa3/voxel-engine/src/main/codeastext/AABB.java.txt

                this.minZ < other.maxZ && this.maxZ > other.minZ;
     }

-    // Moves this AABB in place
     public void move(float x, float y, float z) {
         this.minX += x; this.maxX += x;
         this.minY += y; this.maxY += y;
         this.minZ += z; this.maxZ += z;
     }

-    // Returns a NEW AABB offset by the given amount (Used for converting local block box to world box) public AABB offset(float x, float y, float z) {
+    // Returns a NEW AABB offset by the given amount public AABB offset(float x, float y, float z) {
         return new AABB(minX + x, minY + y, minZ + z, maxX + x, maxY + y, maxZ + z);
     }